ostrodmit/testing-without-recovery/README.md

 [Dmitrii M. Ostrovskii, Mohamed Ndaoud, Adel Javanmard, Meisam Razaviyayn.
 Near-Optimal Model Discrimination with Non-Disclosure Property](https://arxiv.org/abs/1810.06838)

-These codes are due to Mohamed Ndaoud and Dmitrii M. Ostrovskii, jointly.
+These codes are credited jointly to the first two authors.
 See Section 5 of the paper for the description of the experimental setup.

 To run the experiments, clone or download the repository and run
 ```